Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2015--group-2.md

 $\dfrac {1} {2} = 0.5$

-Let's convert all the numbers into decimal.
+Let's convert all the numbers into decimals.

 $
 \begin {aligned}